uber/kraken/README.md

 [![Build Status](https://travis-ci.org/uber/kraken.svg?branch=master)](https://travis-ci.org/uber/kraken)
 [![Github Release](https://img.shields.io/github/release/uber/kraken.svg)](https://github.com/uber/kraken/releases)

-Kraken is a P2P-powered Docker registry which focuses on scalability and availability.
+Kraken is a P2P-powered docker registry which focuses on scalability and availability.
 It is designed for docker image management, replication and distribribution in a hybrid cloud environment.
 With pluggable backend support, Kraken can also be plugged into existing docker registry setups simply as the distribution layer.